top of page

-This year, it's time to show legislators that we are the evidence that community-led, life-saving, evidence-based solutions can end preventable death from overdose.
+This year, it's time to show legislators that we are the evidence that community-led, life-enabling, evidence-based solutions can end preventable death from overdose.

 Together, we'll build a strong presence across the state to: